he44/EfficientNet-UNet/README.md

 Trying to build the pre-trained network following [the repo](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet) linked in the paper.

-PS: almost all code in this repo are from the linked GitHub repo above.
-I checked out that folder only as svn and copied it here for easy testing.
+PS: almost all code in this directory are from the linked GitHub repo above.
+I checked out that folder only as svn and copied it here for easy testing. #test.py# is the code I put together for testing.

 ## Notes